DeadCodeProductions/dead/README.md

 ./main.py report $ID > report.txt
 ```

 It will pull the compiler project of the case, build `trunk` and test if the regression can still be observed.
+You can disable pulling with `--no-pull`.
-If so, it will output a copy-and-pasteable report into `report.txt` (Don't forget to remove the title).
+If so, it will output a copy-and-pasteable report into `report.txt` (don't forget to remove the title if there is one) and `case.txt`[^1],  a copy of the reported code.
+[^1]: It is `.txt` instead of `.c` because GitHub does not allow `.c` files to be attached to issues.

 When you have submitted the bug report, you can save the link to the report via
 ```